Our Strong mode has advanced resource loading features, which the Standard and Medium configurations don’t.

 What If My Website Has Too Much JS code?

-If your website relies heavily on JS, use our Strong mode.
+If your website relies heavily on JS and your test with the Ludicrous mode wasn’t successful, use our Strong mode.

 It still provides great results, without being as aggressive as the Ludicrous mode.

 Now, if you absolutely must use Ludicrous, get a tech expert to work on your website’s code.
 In some cases, only a few changes to the code might be required.

 For example, some websites use JS to serve images and videos when they could easily use HTML and CSS instead.
 Other websites might have an unnecessary slider, generated with JS.
 In both cases, a few minor tweaks can reduce the excessive JS usage.